gitnjole/gitnjole.github.io/_pages/about.md

 Currently I am:
 - Learning new technologies such as Vue.js, PostgreSQL...
-- Maintaining ongoing projects
+- Keeping up with ongoing initiatives
-- Mastering Laravel and implementing new features to my projects [lara-jobs](https://github.com/gitnjole/lara-jobs) and [quantum-leap](https://github.com/gitnjole/quantum-leap)
+- Gaining expertise with Laravel and adding new features to my projects [lara-jobs](https://github.com/gitnjole/lara-jobs) and [quantum-leap](https://github.com/gitnjole/quantum-leap)